-Throughout 2019, Argentina exchanged with other regional and extrapolicies, Disaster management and Health, among other sectors.

-Cooperation, mainly contributed to the achievement of SDG 2 (Zero hunger), SDG 11 (Sustainable cities and communities) and SDG 9
+Throughout 2019, Argentina exchanged with other regional and extraregional partners, among which Chile, Brazil, Paraguay and Uruguay stand out.
+This country's participation in that year's SS and Triangular Cooperation, mainly contributed to the achievement of SDG 2 (Zero hunger), SDG 11 (Sustainable cities and communities) and SDG 9 (Industry, innovation and infrastructure).